marklunarsong/TBG_BankHeist/README.md

 Thonny is required to play this text based game

 Open the game.py file in Thonny and run the code to start the game

+The game will give prompts in which you will type to select the options By typing the number associated with the option, that is what will be picked